-The Resource Management Plans (RMP) for Western Oregon will determine how the BLM-administered lands in western Oregon will be managed to further the recovery of threatened and endangered species, provide for clean water, restore fire-adapted ecosystems, produce a sustained yield of timber products, coordinate management of lands surrounding the Coquille Forest with the Coquille Tribe, and provide for recreation opportunities.
+The Resource Management Plans (RMP) for Western Oregon will determine how BLM-administered lands will be managed to further the recovery of threatened and endangered species, provide for clean water, restore fire-adapted ecosystems, produce a sustained yield of timber products, coordinate management of lands surrounding the Coquille Forest with the Coquille Tribe, and provide for recreation opportunities.

 These lands provide forest products, fish and wildlife habitat, and countless recreation opportunities.
-Unlike national forests, BLM western Oregon public lands are generally not large contiguous blocks.
-A "checkerboard" pattern of public land is what makes up the federal lands.
+Unlike national forests, BLM lands in western Oregon are generally not large contiguous blocks, but a "checkerboard" pattern of federal lands.